 WRITE approximately 3-5 double-spaced pages on one of the following topics.
 For whatever topic you pick you must write it according to the format detailed below.

 The DUE DATE for the papers is: Friday, December 1.
+Please turn the papers in via electronic submission on the Canvas website.

 - EXPLAIN the argument (what are the premises? what is the conclusion?).